vinceimbat/vinceimbat/content/the real sesshin.md

 Speaking of _sesshins_, the first post-COVID _sesshin_ in Baguio has just culminated this November.
 Unfortunately, I learned about it ex post facto, so all I could do is to wait for the next one on April 2023.
 Sitting once more for long hours and long days in silence would be nice.

-In my digital note garden, I wrote the following [[explore metaphysical and epistemological beliefs as if it was a walk|note]]:
+In my digital note garden, I wrote the following [[explore your worldview like a walk|note]]:

 > **Explore metaphysical and epistemological beliefs as if it is a walk**
 >